cbitter78/What-I-am-Learning/books/impact_players.md

 - Do the job that’s needed.
 Don't do your job.
 Do the job that is needed.
 If you dont know what that is.
 Figure it out.
 - Step up, then step back.
 Step up and lead.
 Then Step back and let others lead while you follow.
 - Finish stronger.
 Don't just finish.
 Finish stronger.
 - Ask and adjust.
 Continually change your approach based on good, honest feedback.
+Circle back to those who gave you good feedback to let them know how their investment is paying off.
 - Make work light.
 Create energy, and give energy.
 Never be a drain.
 Be awesome to work with.
 - Tap into the unwritten rules.
 Read the rules, then pay attention to see what is really going on.
 - Do things without being asked.
 What things?
 Look for the W.I.N (What's Important Now)